mdrasmus/spimap/README.txt

 =============================================================================
 INSTALL

-NOTE: Makefile is installation will work best on UNIX or CYGWIN.
+NOTE: Makefile installation will work best on UNIX or CYGWIN.

 To compile the SPIMAP stand-alone program use the Makefile.